sizigia/learn-co-lessons/README.md

 ### Summary

 In this section, we introduced two new types of data: numbers and booleans.
-We saw that numbers allow us to perform standard math operations.
-And we saw that booleans answer whether something is True or False, and are a form of how our program or different methods can respond to questions.
+We saw that numbers allow us to perform standard math operations, and we saw that booleans answer whether something is True or False, and serve as a way our program or different methods can respond to questions.

-Now that we have seen almost all of our Python datatypes, we talked about how to choose a datatype, and how to switch between datatypes.
+We have seen almost all of our Python datatypes, we talked about how to choose a datatype, and we talked about how to switch between datatypes.
 We said that we choose a datatype based on the capabilities that we want to give to that data: should it answer whether it is larger or smaller, or does it make sense to capitalize?
-We entered this discussion so you begin to think of what you are deciding when putting a data in a specific form.
-We also talked about this so that you can begin to identify coercion methods like `bool` and `str` that switch us between datatypes.
+The goal of this discussion is to begin thinking about why we decide to put data in specific types (i.e. string, number, boolean).
+We also introduced coercion methods like `bool` and `str` that switch between datatypes.